Comedian Tom Smothers, one-half of the Smothers Brothers, dies at 86

 The brothers had begun their own act when Tom, then a student at San Jose State University, formed a music group called the Casual Quintet and encouraged his younger brother to learn the bass and join.
 The brothers continued on as a duo after the other musicians dropped out, but began interspersing comedy with their limited folk music repertoire.

-“We never wrote anything, we just made it up, and tried to remember what we made up,” Dick Smothers said.
-“I just responded to Tom, if he said something that wasn’t in the bit, I wouldn’t stick to the script, I would listen."

-The brothers' big break came in 1959 when they appeared at San Francisco’s Purple Onion, then a hot spot for new talent.
+Their big break came in 1959 when they appeared at San Francisco's Purple Onion, then a hot spot for new talent.
 Booked for two weeks, they stayed a record 36.
-They had a similar run at New York’s Blue Angel.
-But to their disappointment, they couldn’t get on “The Tonight Show,” then hosted by Jack Paar.
+Booked into New York's Blue Angel, they won praise from The New York Times, which described them as "a pair of tart-tongued singing comedians."
+But to their disappointment, they couldn't get on "The Tonight Show," then hosted by Jack Paar.

-“Paar kept telling our agent he didn’t like folk singers — except for Burl Ives,” Smothers told the AP in 1964.
-“But one night he had a cancellation, and we went on.
-Everything worked right that night.”
+"Paar kept telling our agent he didn't like folk singers — except for Burl Ives," Smothers told The Associated Press in 1964.
+"But one night he had a cancellation, and we went on.
+Everything worked right that night."

-Dick Smothers said Wednesday that “we weren’t that good when we were on ‘The Tonight Show.'
-We were just charmingly different.”

-The brothers went on to appear on the TV shows of Ed Sullivan, Jack Benny and Judy Garland, among others.
+The brothers went on to appear on the TV shows of Steve Allen, Ed Sullivan, Garry Moore, Andy Williams, Jack Benny and Judy Garland.
 Their comedy albums were big sellers and they toured the country, especially colleges.

-Before their more vaunted show, the duo got a sitcom in 1965.
-“The Smothers Brothers Show" was about a businessman (Dick) haunted by his late brother (Tom), a fledgling guardian angel.
+Television first came calling in 1965, casting them in "The Smothers Brothers Show," a sitcom about a businessman (Dick) haunted by his late brother (Tom), a fledgling guardian angel.
 It lasted just one season.

-Shortly after CBS canceled the “Comedy Hour,” ABC picked it up as a summer replacement, but the network didn’t bring it back in the fall.
+Shortly after CBS canceled the "Comedy Hour," ABC picked it up as a summer replacement, but the network didn't bring it back in the fall.
 NBC gave them a show in 1975 but it failed to find an audience and lasted only a season.
-The brothers went their separate ways for a time.
-Among other endeavors, Smothers got into the wine business, launching Remick Ridge Vineyards in Northern California’s wine country.
+The brothers went their separate ways for a time in the 1970s.
+Among other endeavors, Smothers got into the wine business, launching Remick Ridge Vineyards in Northern California's wine country.

 "Originally the winery was called Smothers Brothers, but I changed the name to Remick Ridge because when people heard Smothers Brothers wine, they thought something like Milton Berle Fine Wine or Larry, Curly and Mo Vineyards," Smothers once said.